 Child life interns receive training and experience in the following areas: playroom management, therapeutic play activities, one-on-one and group support, supervision of volunteers, sibling and parental support, preparation and medical play for procedures, procedural support and distraction, peri-operative support and services, outpatient services, and other areas.
-Interns also participate in community outreach programs and support group as designated by the child life team.
+Interns also participate in community outreach programs and support groups as designated by the child life team.

 Qualifications for Child Life Internship